akira-io/filament-switch-panel/README.md

 php artisan vendor:publish --tag="filament-switch-panel-views"
 ```

+### Filament Compatibility

+This package supports both **Filament v3.x** and **Filament v4.x**.
+The package will automatically detect the installed version and work seamlessly with either version.

 ## Customisation

 to start your customisation, use the `configureUsing` method in your service provider's boot method.